4 golden rules for naming your new start-up business

 Grants for small businesses – and how to apply

-Whether you’re a small business owner or an aspiring entrepreneur who plans to start a business, a cash injection is never a bad thing.
+Whether you’re a small business owner or an aspiring entrepreneur, a cash injection is never a bad thing.

-Especially in these tough times, with the current permacrisis, increasing rates of inflation, and the ‘survival mode’ small businesses are having to struggle through today.
-A business grant could be the thing that kick-starts or revives your business – by helping you purchase the tools and equipment you need to reach new heights, or simply as the crucial backing to achieve your business goals.
+Raising finance is a crucial stage in starting a business, so a grant could be the very thing that kickstarts or revives your venture – helping you purchase the tools, equipment or services you need for operations, or simply as the crucial backing to achieve your business goals.

-In spite of everything, there are still countless schemes out there to apply for right now, if you know where to look.
-In this article, we’re going to give you an overview of the grants that could work for your business, and what you can do to potentially get your hands on them.
+Plus, nowadays there are many types of business finance and funding to consider.
+One of the most popular routes is business grants, and there are plenty of schemes out there to apply for.
+In this article, we’ll give you an overview of grants that could work for your business and what you can do to get your hands on them.

 What is a small business grant?